amplication/docs/docs/how-to/understanding-break-the-monolith.md

 #### Example

-Each entity will have a field, like `partnerId` in a `Customer` entity, which points to the corresponding entity in the other service.
+Each entity will have a field, like `partnerId` in a `Customer` entity, which holds the ID of the corresponding entity in the other service.
 This mutual referencing ensures that the entities can still reference each other post-transition.

 ### Handling One-to-Many Relations